nobitlost/LibVerifier/README.md

   ]
 }
 ```

-This exclude `node_modules` and `test` files from the check.
+## How it works

-## Workflow
+`LibVerifier` runs all the defiled checkers in specified folder.
+When all the checks are done
-**LibVerifier** run all checkers on test folder.
-When all checks are done all failed cases will be written in console.
+test results are printed in the console.

 ## License

-MessageManager is licensed under the [MIT License](./LICENSE).
+The tool is distributed under the [MIT License](./LICENSE).